I’m looking to update my hunting clothing as it is about 15 years old. Looking at getting some trousers and a shirt.

 I received their hunting kit ‘pack’ which included the thermals, insulation Fleece and waterproofs and well, they broke me in regards to a lot of the local offerings.

-I thought the Hunters Element kit was designed for people that were my shape.
+I thought the Hunters Element kit was designed for people who were my shape.
 Well, it seems that the Nordic Companies also have it nailed.
 Long arms, long legs and some insanely smart incorporations into their kit lifted the standard high.
-The padded seat in the long jacket, the drying pocket, bellowing side zippers to change fitting over insulation, all smart, smart additions.
+The padded seat in the long jacket, the drying pocket, and bellowing side zippers to change fitting over insulation are all smart, smart additions.
 The fleece top is one of my favourite and most worn pieces of clothing full stop, and I am equally happy wearing it into a fancy restaurant as I would be in the bush.
 Seriously.

-However, the jacket and trousers are waterproofs.
-While very flexible in their use, during the warmer and dryer season – they are a bit overkill, so I still keep looking.
+However, the jacket and trousers are waterproof.
+While very flexible in their use, during the warmer and dryer seasons – they are a bit overkill, so I still keep looking.

-Maybe it’s their involvement with The Meateater Show, one of my favourite hunting content providers, maybe it is the incorporation of NZ Merino Wool into the majority of their garments, including wool trousers, but the First Lite Range keeps getting my attention and interest.
+Maybe it’s their involvement with The Meateater Show, one of my favourite hunting content providers, or the incorporation of NZ Merino Wool into most of their garments, including wool trousers, but the First Lite Range keeps getting my attention and interest.
 I did look at importing the range at one point – but this was just as Points South was getting into (they already had their order underway) and I couldn’t see the point of both of us trying to distribute and sell the same range.

 So far, I have worn through several pairs of their socks.
 This isn’t a criticism, more a reflection of how much I have worn the things.
 They are my first option for tramping and bush socks, replacing the Icebreaker options I had previously worn and will continue to be so for a while.